This article is a reprint from The Mobile County, Alabama Sherriff’s Magazine. The story is true. Names have been changed for privacy.

 Once Bob gingerly convinced him to put up Willie and accompany him to the patrol car, Bob began the real questioning.
 His routine interrogation, given in a smooth, friendly voice, got nonsense gibberish, but the hanging neck tag Bob caught sight of, quickly gave all the answers.
 It read: James ‘Jim’ Smith, 123 Main Street, City, AL, 12345 Alzheimer’s Victim, ICE: Liz Smith Greenwood 251.123.4567.

 With Liz’s front door wide open and the dog missing, the situation was reconstructed.
-Mr. Smith, Liz’s father let the dog out of the front door after continuously seeing him scratch the door.
-After visually following the dog scurry about the yard, Mr. Smith quickly shifted his attention to the children on the school playground, four houses down.
+Mr. Smith let the dog out of the front door after continuously seeing him scratch the door.
+After visually following the dog scurrying about the yard, Mr. Smith quickly shifted his attention to the children on the school playground, four houses down.

 Being a retired school principle, this was ‘the place to be’ in his mind and once there, Mr. Smith suddenly became aware of his hygiene calling.
-Sighting a plastic white urn in the corner as the commode and he stepped up to relieve himself.
+Sighting a plastic white urn in the corner as the commode, he stepped up to relieve himself.
 Now…Bob understood.

 Liz’s gamble did not pay off and that is where Gulf Coast Dementia Services, GCDS, a 501c3 charity serving under Gulf Coast Senior Services can help play the hand many families are dealt when having to care for their demented parents.
 Families want to preserve their parent’s independence and keep them at home as long as possible.
 When needed, a certified dementia caregiver can be scheduled to ‘sit’ with a demented family member.
 These caregivers, schooled in responding to and reacting with dementia victims, offer family caregivers time off.

 Yet insurance, except for some long term health policies, does not pay for sitter service.